mixxxdj/manual/source/chapters/getting_started.rst

 :guilabel:`OK` on the Preferences window.

 * Go to the :guilabel:`Analyze` view on the left side panel of the library.
-* To analyze a few specific tracks, hold down the :kbd:`Ctrl` button, and select the tracks that you want to analyze.
-Once they've been highlighted, click the :guilabel:`Analyze` button on the top right of th library section.
+* To analyze a few specific tracks, hold down the :kbd:`Ctrl` button, and select the tracks that you want to analyze or you can :kbd:`shift`-select a range of tracks.
+Once they've been highlighted, click the :guilabel:`Analyze` button on the top right of the library section.
 * To analyze the newly added tracks, toggle the :guilabel:`New` label and then click :guilabel:`Analyze`.
 * To analyze the entire library, toggle the :guilabel:`All` label and then click :guilabel:`Analyze`.
+* The :guilabel:`New` and :guilabel:`All` toggle buttons are located at the top left of the analysis pane - just above the :guilabel:`Preview` and :guilabel:`Cover Art` column titles of the library.

 While analyzing, the progress in percentage and total queue length are shown.